Constraining Primordial Non-Gaussianity with Density-Split Clustering: PNG Fisher Constraints from DSC

 \subsection{Raw Constraints}

 Fig.~\ref{fig:constraints_max_wavenumber} shows the constraints for each of the three statistics as a function of the maximum wavenumber.
 This includes the marginalized (over the PNG shapes, $\Lambda$CDM/mass cut parameters) and unmarginalized constraints.
 As expected, we observe weakened constraints when marginalizing over other parameters.
-Fig.~\ref{fig:constraints_contour} presents the corresponding constraints at the maximum wavenumber $k_{\rm max}=0.5 \ \hinvMpc$, including parameter degeneracies.
+Fig.~\ref{fig:constraints_contour} presents the corresponding constraints at the maximum wavenumber $k_{\rm max}=0.5 \ \hinvMpc$, including parameter covariances.
+Fig.~\ref{fig:monopole_derivatives} displays the partial derivatives of the DSC quantile-halo cross (and halo auto) power spectrum monopoles with respect to each parameter.
+The responses are expressed in units of the standard fiducial noise to highlight the relative constraining power provided from different scales.
+With the exception of $\fnlloc$ (due to scale-dependent bias on large scales), more of the constraining power is found on small scales where non-linearities give rise to higher-order information.
+Furthermore, each quantile has a distinct sensitivity to the parameters, which is responsible for the degeneracy-breaking capability of DSC.